Systems and services that allow diverse actors to share products.

 - Formalised platforms can guarantee ‘safe’ sharing spaces.

-- It can be difficult to identify ‘how?’, ‘what?’, ‘who?’ a service system is formalised.
+- It can be difficult to answer ‘how?’, ‘what?’, ‘for whom?’ when a service system is formalised.

-- Formalised sharing can require larger data systems to process information on product flows or users.
+- Formalised sharing platforms may require large data systems to process information on product flows or users.

-- Systems may focus on optimising the use-extent of a product, as seen at textile rental and laundry service company Berendsen.
+- Systems may focus on optimising the use-extent of a product, as seen at textile rental and laundry service company Elis.

 - The company Too Good To Go has developed an app where you can find and purchase food from restaurants after closing hours to avoid food waste.